zeebe-io/zeebe-chaos/chaos-days/blog/2023-04-06-gateway-termination/index.md

 For scaling down Nicolas found this annotation: `controller.kubernetes.io/pod-deletion-cost`

-[That annotation allows to give hints to the schedule which pod to turn-down, because another pod might have higher cost to be deleted (this is of course best-effort).](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/#pod-deletion-cost)
+[That annotation allows giving hints to the schedule which pod to turn-down, because another pod might have a higher cost to be deleted (this is of course best-effort).](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/#pod-deletion-cost)

-This means we edit one pod, and gave the following annotation:
+This means we edit one pod and gave the following annotation:

 ```yaml
 annotations:
   controller.kubernetes.io/pod-deletion-cost:  "-1"
 ```

-We have chosen the pod in a similar way as we have seen above, based on the grpc metrics.
+We have similarly chosen the pod as we have seen above, based on the gRPC metrics.

 Checking the running pods and editing the correct gateway:
 ```shell